 The PD Nano supports USB Power Delivery.
 It meets USB-IF specifications for the standard.

-How each one performs verses the other will depend on your device.
-For USB PD supporting phones and tablets there’s no difference.
+How each one performs versus the other will depend on your device.
+For USB PD supporting phones and tablets, there’s no difference.
 Both chargers will offer 9V/2A to those devices, enabling fast charging.
 But for Quick Charge 3.0 supporting phones only the III Nano can offer fast charging.
 The PD Nano will charge them, but at a slower rate (~10W vs 18W).

-It is also worth nothing that the III Nano has a lower current output at 5V.
-But in real world use this will rarely cause a slower charge.
+It is also worth noting that the III Nano has a lower current output at 5V.
+But in real-world use, this will rarely cause a slower charge.
 Most devices charging at 5V won’t draw more than 2A.

 The only other factor to consider is availability.
 The PD Nano is currently only sold at Best Buy.
 Which means you can pick it up today if in a rush.
 The III Nano is available online only, so it’ll take a couple of days to arrive.